 At Wayne-Dalton.com, for example, it’s possible to upload a photo of a house into the website’s Garage Door Design Center, which then allows a visitor to place many kinds of doors onto their home until they find one they like.
 For each door, you can choose among window, color, panel and hardware styles.
 If you just want to browse on the fly, the online tool also contains a variety of sample homes in many different architectural styles.

 Now that you’ve done your research, you can walk into a garage door showroom as an informed customer.
-Even better, you’ll be able to walk out with the door that truly matches your home and helps it stand out from the neighbors’.
+Even better, you’ll be able to walk out with the door that truly matches your home.
+It helps your home stand out from the neighbors’.